konveyor/tackle-test-generator-cli/README.md

      app classes (jar files cannot be specified here).
 For example, see [daytrader toml spec](test/data/daytrader7/tkltest_config.toml#L6)

-   - `app_packages`: a list of app package prefixes, with wildcards allowed.
+   - `app_packages`: a list of app package prefixes, with wildcards at the end.
 For example, see [daytrader toml spec](test/data/daytrader7/tkltest_config.toml#L63)

 3. To generate test cases, run the command